-Q: How do student loan payments affect practicing Doctors and Dentists with being approved for the program?
+Q: How do student loan payments affect practicing Doctors with being approved for the program?

 Q: What does my Credit Score need to be for the Doctor Loan?

-A: Most banks require at least a 680, and based upon desired down payment higher scores may be required.
-If your credit score is too low, then you can ask a mortgage officer to do a “Rapid Re-Score”.
+If your credit score is too low, ask a mortgage officer to do a “Rapid Re-Score.”
 This may make home ownership available without waiting months for the score to rise.